-To book one of our traveling exhibits please contact: email@example.com
+To book one of our travelling exhibits please contact: Jocelyn Kent – firstname.lastname@example.org

 We charge a small administrative fee for rentals and hosts are required to cover the cost of shipping.
 If you have any questions about the exhibits, such as space requirements, content, or partnership possibilities, we encourage you to email us!